Create a log metric

 Error budget fraction represents the actual percentage of error budget remaining for the compliance period.
 In the SLO defined, there is a period of one calendar month and a performance goal of 99% or better.

 As denoted by the percentage, the error preventing product pages from loading properly in this fictitious scenario severely degraded the service-level objective defined.
 This may not be the case in a real world scenario as this lab ran a load test against the Kubernetes cluster hosting the application workload.

-To proactively notify the SRE team of any violations of the Service Level Objective set, it is a best practice to define an Alert that will trigger when the SLO is violated.
+To proactively notify the SRE team of any violations of the SLO set, it is a best practice to define an alert that will trigger when the SLO is violated.
 The alert can invoke a notification channel of your choice, including: Email, SMS, PagerDuty, Slack, a WebHook or a subscription to a PubSub topic.

 Navigate to Navigation menu > Monitoring > Services.